 - Predictive analytics: those are more useful; they use past data to model future outcomes.
 This may be indicating how customers will spend within a certain period, or how sales would be affected with a certain promotion in question.

-- Prescriptive analytics: those are the most advanced ones; they use techniques like optimization or a/b testing to advise decision makers on the best decision or act that can be done.
+- Prescriptive analytics: those are the most advanced ones; they use techniques like optimization or a/b testing to advise decision-makers on the best decision or act that can be done.

-Organizations who succeed to combine big data with effective analytics could have one of the key competitive advantages for the current age.
+Organizations that succeed to combine big data with effective analytics could have one of the key competitive advantages for the current age.
 In fact, several requirements should be thought it is known as the DELTA model: